galaxyxtwo/testContributionGuide/CONTRIBUTING.md

 ## Contact on Discord

-Alerting the team to an issue: Bugs can be brought up in the [#i-need-help channel](https://discord.com/channels/1212897693450641498/1230231823674642513) in the Lilypad Discord.
-For Resource Providers and Job creators, please use the Ticketing format [here](https://docs.lilypad.tech/lilypad/hardware-providers/troubleshooting#dont-see-your-issue-below) to ensure a smooth exchange of info!
+We accept bug reports in the Lilypad Discord #i-need-help channel (https://discord.com/channels/1212897693450641498/1230231823674642513).
+For Resource Providers and Job creators, please use the ticketing format here (https://docs.lilypad.tech/lilypad/hardware-providers/troubleshooting#dont-see-your-issue-below) to ensure a smooth exchange of info.
+Alternatively, open an issue as described below.

 ## Issues